mendix/docs/content/en/docs/appstore/connectors/openai-connector.md

 #### 4.1.3 `AbstractUsage` {#abstractusage}

 This entity contains usage statistics for an API call.
+Do not use this entity directly.
+Instead, use one of its specializations.

 | Attribute | Description |
 | ---| --- |